knippelz/DictionaryAssignment/README.md

 6. If you want to input a target length parameter, add the target length (as a number) after at the end of the run command.
    - For example, if you want a target length of 4, then use ```dotnet run --project .\DictionaryAssignment\DictionaryAssignment.csproj 4```

+**(OPTIONAL)** - a unit test suite is included (```DictionaryAssignmentTests```).
+This is honestly where I learned about Visual Studio vs. VS Code, and it can be run by...
+1. Import the DictionaryAssignment solution into Visual Studio
+2. In Visual Studio, select **Test > Run All Tests** from the top menu, or use the hotkey **Ctrl+R, A**

 ## Highlighting some areas I need to improve on
 I'm still learning C# and this was my first time using .NET.
 It would love to these tools - but as this is my first time and I'll highlight some areas where I know I struggled.
 I honestly was using Powershell and VS Code for most of this project, and didn't find the difference between VS Code and Visual Studio until I was reviewing a tutorial on unit testing at the end.
 - Unit tests shouldn't be relying on the First() or Last() function of the list.
 I was struggling to get the correct comparison tools identified and installed in time, so I need to identify those in the future.
+- I'm not comfortable with only making the one library with multiple classes inside the main .cs file.
+I'm looking now into better ways to break that up - I'm not a big fan of that particular folder structure, and this came about from my first time using the ```dotnet sln``` and creating libraries via console commands.
 - Target Length Parameter - I'm not a big fan of the args[0] method I used.
 I heard of a few libraries such as commandlineparser at the end of this assignment, but wanted to see what was available without using external libraries.
+- Importing dictionary.txt - I kept running into issues trying to import the dictionary.txt file when running the project in Visual Studio, but had no problems in the command line.
+I was having a tough time getting the run configuration to properly identify the path in a way that was relative to the project itself, so next time I would prefer having this in a configuration file or having a better relative path method.

+Honestly, I see a lot to improve on a technical level with my code.
+Other libraries should have been added, I need to break these classes down into more manageable chunks, and although I tried to improve dictionary performance by breaking the dictionary.txt file into a dictionary of string arrays keyed by word length it's not running as fast as I had hoped.
+But considering I had ***never*** worked with .NET until yesterday evening, I think this is an acceptable example of how much I can learn, adapt and self-reflect in a short period of time.

 ## Assignment Description (provided by Mark Hollman)